Eggmansworld/tp-it-guides/README.md

 5. The database will be imported. **IGNORE the warning about the errors on restore.**

     Click on **CANCEL**.
 Yes it’s counter-intuitive, just do it.
+You're done!

 <img width="719" height="583" alt="image" src="https://github.com/user-attachments/assets/13033034-1387-4209-9f1b-0be9ef2e89fa" />

-6.  **TPUI now sets up all the games database settings automatically, so you're done!**

 # START THE TEKNOPARROT FRONTEND

 1. If you haven’t already, add the game to your TP library.
-If you don’t see it, UPDATE TP.
+If you don’t see it, run the internal updater.

-2. Select the game from the game library list, then click on **Game Settings  **
+2. Select the game from the game library list, then click on **Game Settings**

 3.  click on the Game Executable file path, browse to your game folder location, select the “**game.bin**” file and click on **Open**

 4. The default settings are as follows.
-If you have setup Postgres as per this guide and didn’t deviate from the recommended settings, you only need to change the DbName and enter the postgres user password.
+If you have setup Postgres as per this guide and didn’t deviate from the recommended settings, you only need to change the DbName and enter the postgres password.
 If you’ve gone out on your own and customized your install path or any other settings, make the appropriate changes as necessary.

     Postgres – Path:      C:\Program Files (x86)\PostgreSQL\8.3\bin\\
     Postgres – Address:   127.0.0.1
     Postgres – Port:      5432
     Postgres – DbName:    see Appendix A for each game’s default database name Postgres – Username:  postgres
-    Postgres – Pass:      type your postgres superuser password here

-    NOTE: THE PASSWORD LINE IS EMPTY BY DEFAULT!
+    Postgres – Pass:      type your postgres superuser password here (NOTE: THE PASSWORD LINE IS EMPTY BY DEFAULT!)

 Your settings should look something like this: